How Much Do Window Treatments Cost in 2025?

 Mini or Slate Blinds

-Mini blinds (also called slate blinds) cost $20 to $140 per set.
-This type of window treatment is typically made from aluminum or vinyl and uses slats that are less than half the width of a standard Venetian blind.
+Mini blinds (also known as slat blinds) cost $600 per set.
+This type of treatment uses slats less than half the width of a standard Venetian blind.

 Custom Blinds

-Custom blinds, which are a great option for non-standard window sizes, can cost more depending on the materials and size of the window.
+Custom blinds for non-standard window sizes can be more expensive, depending on the materials and size.
 Hardwood costs more than faux wood.

 Installation Costs